 - Passing the test upon admission to the educational program GCSE

-- Differences in the foreign and Russian program, as well as methods of training.
+- Differences in program, as well as methods of education.

 Preparations for enrolling in a foreign school for the GSCE course should be comprehensive, including the development of the English language and the study of the academic program.
 An excellent solution to the problem can be specialized courses or summer camps aimed at helping the child adapt to the traditions of another country.

-There are two options for passing the GCSE program for foreign students.
+There are 2 options for passing the GCSE program for foreign students.

-The GCSE course for two years is traditional in England.
+The GCSE course for 2 years is traditional in England.
 It has several advantages for foreign students:

 - The ability to calmly, without hurrying to pass all the necessary items